dotnet/csharpstandard/standard/variables.md

 >
 > *end example*

-A property invocation (either `get` or `set`) is treated as a method invocation of the underlying method by the above rules.
+A property invocation and an indexer invocation (either `get` or `set`) is treated as a function invocation of the underlying accessor by the above rules.
+A local function invocation is a function invocation.

 #### §ref-span-safety-a-value Values

-A value's ref-safe-scope is the nearest enclosing scope.
+A value's ref-safe-context is the nearest enclosing context.

 > *Note:* This occurs in an invocation such as `M(ref d.Length)` where `d` is of type `dynamic`.
 It is also consistent with arguments corresponding to `in` parameters.